DAVID M. MERLO

 Rehabilitation and medical outreach to communities in Haiti.

 "Recovery is about forming relationships with people, not just making diagnoses.
 It’s about helping them rebuild their lives, not just treating symptoms.
 It’s about working alongside someone, not doing treatment to them.
 It’s about treating people like they’re capable of self-direction and growth, not like incapacitated patients.
 It’s about forming real emotional relationships, not artificial treatment relationships.
-It’s about hope and empowerment, self-responsibility and respect, community integration and fighting stigma." (from What's Really Different About Recovery? by Mark Ragins, M.D.)
+It’s about hope and empowerment, self-responsibility and respect, community integration and fighting stigma."

 I do...